Dre Campbell Farm

 7. Bug Blaster

-This scale insect control method relies on a powerful jet of water to remove the critters.
+This scale insect control method relies on a powerful blast of water to remove the critters.
 The apparatus consists of a ‘wand’ and nozzle.
 It is specially designed to kill soft-bodied pests without harming your plants.

 Bug Blaster is also economical with water, and any excess on plants will be usefully absorbed.
 However, if the pests return, repeat the process.